-Sarah Haren > Chambers of Henry Harrod > London, England > Lawyer Profile
+Sarah Haren QC > Chambers of Henry Harrod > London, England > Lawyer Profile

 5 Stone Buildings Offices

 Barrister with a practice incorporating a wide range of Chancery work, both contentious and non-contentious, primarily comprising: probate and the administration of estates, claims under the Inheritance (Provision for Family and Dependants) Act 1975, trusts and related taxation, Court of protection matters and property disputes (particularly those involving questions of trust or estoppel).
 She regularly appears in the Court of Protection as well as the High Court and county courts.
 She also has experience of litigation in the Cayman Islands.
 Notable cases include: Re JMA EWCOP 19; Akyuz v Akyuz EWHC 2726 (Fam); Graham-York v York EWCA Civ.
 72; Simon v Byford and ors EWCA Civ 280; Pullan v Wilson EWHC 126 (Ch); Bennett v Petit EWHC 988 (Ch); Gorbunova v Berezovsky EWHC 76 (Ch); JSC Aeroflot v Berezovsky EWHC 1210 (Ch); Wood v Gorbunova EWHC 1935 (Ch); Simon v Byford and others EWHC 1490 (Ch); ;TWM Trust Corporation Ltd v Attorney General & ors All ER D 139.